cesar-douady/open-lmake/doc/src/glossary.md

 It is extensively described [here](https://docs.python.org/3.12/whatsnew/2.2.html#multiple-inheritance-the-diamond-rule).

-This feature is a central point that makes Python multiple inheritance easy to use and enables the class hierarchy shopping list style.
+This feature is a central point that makes python multiple inheritance easy to use and enables the class hierarchy shopping list style.

-Python computes the MRO in such a way as to enforce the diamond rule.
+python computes the MRO in such a way as to enforce the diamond rule.